Bramshill House: Location

 Bramshill House is at the approximate centre of a triangle formed by Reading, Basingstoke and Farnborough, about 47 mi by road southwest of central London.
-It lies to the northeast of Hartley Wintney, east of Hazeley off the B3349 road, southeast of the village of Bramshill, which lies on the B3011 road.
+It lies northeast of Hartley Wintney, east of Hazeley off the B3349 road, and southeast of the village of Bramshill, which lies on the B3011 road.

-Three main lanes approach the property: Mansion Drive from the B3011 in the southwest, Reading Drive South from the B3011 to the east of Bramshill village from the north, and the shorter Pheasantry Drive which approaches it from the southeast from Chalwin's Copse, just north of the course of the River Hart.
+Three main lanes approach the property: Mansion Drive from the B3011 in the southwest; Reading Drive South from the B3011 to the east of Bramshill village from the north; and the shorter Pheasantry Drive, which approaches from the southeast via Chalwin's Copse, just north of the course of the River Hart.
 Within the grounds is a private lane, Lower Pool Road, which connects Mansion Drive to Reading Drive South, passing the pond and several outer buildings.
-The latitudinal and longitudinal location is 51°19'57.9"N 0°54'43.2"W or also, 51.332759, −0.911991.
+The location is 51°19′57.9″N 0°54′43.2″W, or 51.332759, −0.911991.

 History

 Original house

 The 1086 Domesday Book lists one of the two manors of Bromeselle (the Anglo-Norman spelling of Bromshyll) as held by Hugh de Port.

-In the early 14th century, Sir John Foxley (c.
-1270 – c.
-1325), Baron of the Exchequer, built and endowed a chapel in the village of Bramshill.
+In the early 14th century, Sir John Foxley, Baron of the Exchequer, built and endowed a chapel in the village of Bramshill.
 His first wife, Constance de Bramshill, may have been the heiress of the Bramshill family.
-Their son, Thomas Foxley (c.
-1305–1360), became MP for Berkshire in 1325, and was appointed constable of Windsor Castle in 1328, soon after the accession of the 14-year-old Edward III.
+Their son, Thomas Foxley, became MP for Berkshire in 1325, and was appointed constable of Windsor Castle in 1328, soon after the accession of the 14-year-old Edward III.
 In 1347 he obtained a licence to build a manor house or small castle at Bramshill, which included a 2500 acre wooded park.
 The house, built between 1351 and 1360, had thick walls, vaulted cellars, and an internal courtyard measuring 100 by 80 ft.
 Based on the similarity of the surviving vaults under Bramshill House and those under what became the servants' hall and steward's room at Windsor Castle, it may have been a copy of William of Wykeham's work there.

 The estate remained in the hands of the Foxley family and their heirs, the Essex family, until 1499, when it was sold to Giles Daubeney, 1st Baron Daubeney.
 Giles's son Henry Daubeney (later Earl of Bridgewater) sold the property to Henry VIII, and in 1547 Edward VI granted the estate to William Paulet, whose heirs sold it in 1600 to Sir Stephen Thornhurst of Agnes Court, Kent.